What moving expenses are tax deductible?

 - Driver’s license

-- Expenses of buying or selling your home
+- Expenses of buying or selling a home

-- Expenses incurred from breaking a lease agreement
+- Expenses acquired from signing or breaking a lease

-- Home improvements to help sell your home
+- Home improvements to help sell the home

-- Loss on the sale of your home
+- Loss on the sale of a house

 - Mortgage penalties

 - Remodeling a new home

 - Storage charges (outside of the 30-day period as stated above)

 - Temporary living expenses